-The software of the DG834 router is stored in FLASH memory, and can be upgraded as new software is released by NETGEAR.
+The software of the DG834G wireless router is stored in FLASH memory, and can be upgraded as new software is released by NETGEAR.

-Upgrade files can be downloaded from NETGEAR's Web site.
+Upgrade files can be downloaded from the NETGEAR Web site.
 If the upgrade file is compressed (.ZIP file), you must first extract the binary (.BIN or .IMG) file before uploading it to the router.